What is the most popular book genre [for writers]?

-This is a bit more straightforward, of the people buying at least one fiction book a year, just under half (48%) buy what is classed as mystery, thriller, and crime.
+This is a bit more straightforward... of the people buying at least one fiction book a year, just under half (48%) buy what is classed as mystery, thriller, and crime.

 For example, how many people bought Dan Brown because he is a best seller, but not because they are a fan of his book genre?
 The same goes for J.K.
 Rowling, I bet a lot of readers buy Harry Potter but no other fantasy.

 So for non-fiction, of the people buying at least one fiction book a year, the biggest selling book genre was history, perhaps no surprise, with 31% of the market.

 My instinct prior to reading this survey was that these would both sell more.
-The survey also seems to not include text books and educational books.
+The survey also seems to not include textbooks and educational books.

 My thoughts are that this report simply doesn’t give us enough data to make a definitive decision on which is the 'best book genre'.

-Clearly for Fiction, writing ‘Mystery, Thriller, and Crime’ will give you a bigger fan base and more potential book deals.
-The same is true for History in Non-Fiction.
+Clearly for fiction, writing ‘mystery, thriller, and crime’ will give you a bigger fan base and more potential book deals.
+The same is true for history in non-fiction.

 If nothing else passion for a particular book genre goes a long way.
 I can use myself as an example of an alternative approach.